 - 16th Note Shuffle

 These backing tracks sound roomy, pretty much what would be expected in say an AC/DC song.
 They are basic meat and potato grooves going from 60 to 140bpm.
-My problem here is that it is pretty much the same groove, with only a crash accent on the first downbeat, very no variation.
+My problem here is that it is pretty much the same groove, with only a crash accent on the first downbeat, very little to no variation.
 The sound is good, although I felt the hi hat was overbearing in the mix, the kick a tad lower in volume and the snare was a bit high pitched.
 There seems to be a bit of a room bleed in the sound which again considering the genre specifics I feel is a good thing.
 Personally I would like to hear more variety as this was one beat in several different tempos, no variation whatsoever.

 These are 5 drum tracks, ranging from 100 to 180bpm.
 The kicks on these samples sound very mechanical, as if they were programmed on a drum machine.
 The rest of the groove is a very basic 4/4 pattern with a crash on 1st downbeat.
 Again, not enough variation and in this instance the kicks were a total downer.